Recording Studio Microphones: a Beginner’s Guide

 Sound waves as they’re visualized in DAW software.
 Image by Luis Rengel from Pixabay

 Sound waves are created when a vibration sends waves of pressure away from its source.
 A person singing, a snare drum getting whacked, or a tree falling in the woods when nobody is around to hear it—they all create vibrating sound waves of pressure that radiate away from their source.
+Sort of like when you drop a pebble in still water.

 The louder a sound is, the bigger its sound wave is and the further it can travel.
 For instance, a whisper likely won’t cross a larger room.
 But something really loud, like an explosion or a jackhammer or your mother-in-law’s ceaseless criticism, creates a huge sound wave and travels a lot further (sometimes unfortunately).
 The sound waves have more volume, and thus they’re louder and travel further.